Grant Program for UST Upgrades

 How do I apply?

-The application is an online process, completed here.
-In order to adequately prepare yourself for the application, download the Document Checklist provided below, and assemble the necessary documentation before returning to begin filing your application.
+The application is an online process.
+In order to adequately prepare yourself for the application, download the Document Checklist provided below, and assemble the necessary documentation before beginning your Grant application.
 The requested documentation is required by law and ensures applicants that have the greatest financial need are ranked higher than those with a lesser financial need.
 It is important that documentation requested in the application is accurate and complete.
 The Grant application period is open from January 1 through March 31 of each calendar year.
 Review of the applications will occur through June of each year.
 All applicants will be notified via an award letter or denial letter after July 1 of each year.
-Any applicant that does not received a Grant award may reapply annually until an award is received.
+Any applicant that does not receive a Grant award may reapply annually until an award is received.

 What information must I provide with my application to demonstrate I own a small business and have a financial need?